codeforamerica/amiinlv/README.md

 You may also use the "npm run-script" make and "npm run-script watch" commands to invoke gulp and gulp watch respectively.

-Stylesheets are now auto-generated from source [SCSS](http://sass-lang.com/) in the Express server via middleware, so
+Stylesheets are now auto-generated from source [SCSS](http://sass-lang.com/) in the Express server via middleware.

 Browser support
 ---------------

 - Evergreen browsers (Chrome, Firefox) - current and one previous version
-- Safari 7 and 8
+- Safari - current and one previous version
 - Internet Explorer 9 and above (IE8 is explicitly not supported)
 - Mobile support: yes, but no specific minimum browsers targeted